freitaucher/reinforcement_learning/README.md

     "resolution": 50,			       - images resolution.
 Refers to a single field, i.e. the full image size is environment_shape[0] * res x environment_shape[1] * res
     "n_episodes": 10,			       - number of episodes.
 For training the good number is >10000
-    "save_every": 1,			       - if you train for many episodes, it makes sense to save them more rarely "environment": { "new": "False",	       - if "True", the environment (as well as qtable) will be initiated from scratch "shape": [20,20,1],       - shape of the environment.
+    "save_every": 1,			       - if you train for many episodes, it makes sense to save them more rarely "environment": { "new": "False",	       - if "True", the environment (as well as the qtable) will be initiated from scratch
+		     "shape": [20,20,1],       - shape of the environment.
 In fact it is 2-dimensional: the third dimension will be removed, but I need to do it clean.
 		     "number_of_exits": 3,     - number of exits (stops)
-		     "saved": "env.npz",
-		     "img": "env.png"},
-    "qtable_last": "qlast.npy",
-    "learning_rate": 0.1,
-    "gamma": 0.1,
-    "random_step_prob": 0
+		     "saved": "env.npz",       - file to store the environment information in numpy format "img": "env.png"},	       - image showing the environment "qtable_last": "qlast.npy",		       - file to store the current qtable "learning_rate": 0.1,		       - learning rate to update the qtable "gamma": 0.1,    			       - discout rate to update the qtable "random_step_prob": 0		       - if "0" the steps are selected based on qtable.
+In training regime some portion of steps must be random - so set it within (0,1)
 }
 ```